Originality of work

-On submission, papers are assessed by the Editorial Office to ensure that they are suitable for the full peer-review process.
-If there are any aspects of the submission that are not complete or require clarification (for example, incomplete figures, author list not complete) then the submission will be returned to the authors at this stage for completion.
+On submission, papers are assessed by the Editorial Office (Mainly the Editor-in-Chief) to ensure that they are suitable for the full peer-review process.
+If there are any aspects of the submission that are not complete or require clarification (for example, incomplete figures or author list) then the submission will be returned to the authors at this stage for completion.
+If the paper is out of the scope of journals or it has poor quality content, the Editor-in-Chief can reject the paper.
+The Editor-in-Chief also checks the originality of papers using the Plagiarism Engine Detector.
+Papers with unacceptable similarities to or overlaps with other publications will be rejected.

-If a paper is ready for full peer review, the Editorial Office assigns the paper to an Associate Editor (on the basis of expertise).
-At this stage, the Associate Editor can decline the paper without full peer review (this could occur if the paper is not within the scope of the journal).
-If the Associate Editor considers that the paper warrants full peer review, then they assign two independent reviewers (who can come from the journal’s Editorial Board, although this is not an absolute requirement).
+If a paper is ready for full peer review, the Editor-in-Chief assigns the paper to an Associate Editor (based on expertise).
+If the associate editor considers that the paper warrants full peer review, then they will assign two independent reviewers.
+The Editor-in-Chief may assign papers to reviewers directly.

-Once reviewer reports have been received (usually in two weeks), the Associate Editor assesses the reports, and the Associate Editor makes the decision on the paper, writing the decision letter to the authors.
-On a rare occasion, if reviewer reports are conflicting, the Associate Editor at this stage can solicit the opinion of a third reviewer.
+When reviewers’ reports have been received, the Editor-in-Chief or associate editor assesses the reports, makes the decision on the paper, and mails the decision letter to the authors.
+On a rare occasion, if reviewer reports are conflicting, then the editors (here, we refer to the editor in chief or associate editor) can solicit the opinion of a third reviewer.

-The decisions that can be made by the Associate Editor are:
+The decisions that can be made by editors are:

 - Accept as it stands